MaayanLab/amp-proxy/README.md

 #### Public label

 You can deploy any application you'd like on Marathon, but it will not automatically be exposed on `http://amp.pharm.mssm.edu/`.
-In order to do this, we use Marathon [`labels`](https://mesosphere.github.io/marathon/docs/rest-api.html).
+To disambiguate private- versus public-facing applications, we use Marathon [`labels`](https://mesosphere.github.io/marathon/docs/rest-api.html).
 To add a label, just use the `labels` hash in the configuration JSON:

 ```json
     ...